dmgatti/rna-seq-lesson/_episodes/06-differential-analysis.md

 library("EnhancedVolcano")

 # The main function is named after the package
-EnhancedVolcano(toptable = resLFC,              # We use the shrunken log2 fold change as noise associated with low count genes is removed
+EnhancedVolcano(toptable = resLFC,      # Use the shrunken log2 fold change to remove noise associated with low count genes.
-                x = "log2FoldChange",           # Name of the column in resLFC that contains the log2 fold changes y = "padj",                     # Name of the column in resLFC that contains the p-value lab = rownames(resLFC)
+                x        = "log2FoldChange",   # Name of the column in resLFC that contains the log2 fold changes y        = "padj",             # Name of the column in resLFC that contains the p-value lab      = rownames(resLFC))
-                )
 ~~~
 {: .language-r}